ZakaCyber707/ZakaCyber707/README.md

 - 👋 Hi, I’m @ZakaCyber707
 - 👀 I’m interested in (Cyber Security)
-- 🌱 I’m currently learning about different programming languages as well as Networking
+- 🌱 I’m currently learning about different Programming Languages as well as Networking
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate with Companies that offered (Internship)
 - 📫 How to reach me? (my linkedin profile) https://www.linkedin.com/in/muhammad-zaka-illahi-5477b9268/
 - ⚡ Special fact: I will teach you as a friend